matrix-org/matrix-spec-proposals/proposals/2785-notification-attributes.md

    want to use different sounds).

-   It is also expected that there will be no audible alert if there is no visible UI (eg, if the client is backgrounded and there is no accompanying `m.notify`).
+   It is also expected that there will be no audible alert if there is no visible UI (eg, in the case of a mobile client where that client is backgrounded and there is no accompanying `m.notify`).

  * `m.highlight`: Clients should "highlight" the room containing the event in some way.
 Note that this is distinct from rooms containing other unread